glowen18/Dodge_Ball/README.md

 **_Objective_**

-The objective of the game is to move around the board and avoid getting hit by the incoming ball for before the time runs out.
+The objective of the game is to move around the board and avoid getting hit by the incoming ball before the time runs out.

-* Move block to avoid getting hit by incoming ball.
-* Win by outlasting the timer.
-* Lose by getting hit before time ends.

 **_Approach To Building Game_**

 Started by creating separate HTML, CSS & JS files.
 Used HTML5 Canvas to render the board and the game pieces.
-I used Javascript and jQuery to create functions to trigger events and CSS to style the game.
+Used Javascript and jQuery to create functions to trigger events and CSS to style the game.

 **_Technologies Used_**